Nekupaska/MoveYTChatUp/README.md

 **MoveYTChatUP**

 It moves the chat input box above the actual chat on Youtube live streams.
+Create a new script in Tampermonkey and replace it with the one in MoveYTChatUP.js

 Tampermonkey is required.
 You can get Tampermonkey here: